JAIJOURA/Namaste-React/Chapter 01 Inception/Theory/theory.md

 Q. What is crossorigin in script tag?
 A. Crossorigin Attribute is used for loading an external script into their domain from a third party server or another domain with the support of HTTP CORS Request.
 This attribute is used to protect sensitive information from the third party when fetching out the results.

+Q. What is difference between React and ReactDOM?
+A. React library is responsible for creating views and ReactDom library is responsible to actually render UI in the brower.

+Q. What is difference between react.development.js and react.production.js files via CDN?
+A. react.development.js - More developer friendly, readable, will take more size. react.production.js - Minified code that is not developer friendly as it focused on decreasing in file size, code efficiency.

+Q. What is async and defer?
+A. Async allows your script to run as soon as it's loaded, without blocking other elements on the page.
+   Defer means your script will only execute after the page has finished loading.